Overbooked Flight Compensation

 Here’s what you’re entitled to:

-1. Financial compensation.
-If denied boarding due to overbooking, you’re eligible for €250-€600 compensation, depending on flight distance.
+1. Financial compensation – If denied boarding due to overbooking, you’re eligible for €250-€600 compensation, depending on flight distance.
+The compensation amount may be affected by the arrival time at your final destination, especially if you accept an alternative flight offered by the airline.

-3. Right to Care.
-Passengers are entitled to assistance while waiting for an alternative flight.
-If the wait exceeds 2 hours, the airline must provide meals and refreshments, and access to a phone and email.
-For overnight delays, they must cover hotel accommodation and transportation.
+3. Right to Care – passengers are entitled to assistance during the waiting time at the airport for an alternative flight.
+If the wait exceeds 2 hours, the airline must provide meals and refreshments, and access to free phone calls, including two free phone calls, or other means of communication such as email or fax.
+For overnight delays, they must cover hotel accommodation and provide transport between the airport and the hotel.

 Always remember that these rights are legally guaranteed, and airlines are obliged to provide them regardless of the circumstances that led to your overbooking situation.